Now that you’ve learned what stories are and how to browse them, let’s demo working on one of your components.

 If you see errors on the CLI when you run the

-yarn storybook command.
-It’s likely you need to make changes to Storybook’s build configuration.
+yarn storybook command, you likely need to make changes to Storybook’s build configuration.
 Here are some things to try:

-If Storybook builds but you see an error immediately when connecting to it in the browser, then chances are one of your input files is not compiling/transpiling correctly to be interpreted by the browser.
-Storybook supports modern browsers and IE11, but you may need to check the Babel and webpack settings (see above) to ensure your component code works correctly.
+If Storybook builds but you see an error immediately when connecting to it in the browser, in that case, chances are one of your input files is not compiling/transpiling correctly to be interpreted by the browser.
+Storybook supports modern browsers and IE11, but you may need to check the Babel and Webpack settings (see above) to ensure your component code works correctly.

-If a particular story has a problem rendering, often it means your component expects a certain environment is available to the component.
+If a particular story has a problem rendering, often it means your component expects a specific environment is available to the component.

-A common frontend pattern is for components to assume that they render in a certain “context” with parent components higher up the rendering hierarchy (for instance theme providers)
+A common frontend pattern is for components to assume that they render in a specific “context” with parent components higher up the rendering hierarchy (for instance, theme providers).

-.storybook/preview.js allows you to customize how components render in Canvas, the preview iframe.
-In this decorator example, we wrap every component rendered in Storybook with
+.storybook/preview.js file allows you to customize how components render in Canvas, the preview iframe.
+See how you can wrap every component rendered in Storybook with Styled Components

 You may have to configure your CSS tooling for Storybook’s rendering environment.
 Here are some tips on what could help:

 CSS-in-JS like styled-components and Emotion